Ethical Dilemma: Is It Okay To Kill Bees In Order To Test Insecticides?

 So what is my personal position on all of this?

 The fact is, I feel genuinely uneasy about these tests overall, and always have, even whilst advocating that at the very least, tests should be fit for purpose.
-This is because I find even the thought of bees being willfully killed, upsetting.
+This is because I find even the thought of bees being willfully killed, very upsetting.

 Does it serve a greater good to kill bees for regulatory tests?

-Arguably, a greater good is served by conducting these tests – or should be!
-The EU and EPA failure to regulate properly in the case of neonicotinoids has unfortunately meant that the greater good was not served - and this continues to be the case - including in the EU where Sulfoxaflor and other next generation neonics have been approved, despite a supposed 'ban'.
-As a result, more bees were lost, and more poison was allowed into the eco-system than would have been the case had the tests been conducted properly.
+However, the EU and EPA failure to regulate properly in the case of neonicotinoids has unfortunately meant that the greater good was not served - and this continues to be the case - including in the EU where Sulfoxaflor and other next generation neonics have been approved, despite a supposed 'ban'.
+As a result, bees suffer thanks to these toxic chemicals, and more poison is allowed into the eco-system than would have been the case had the regulatory tests been adequate.

 Thus, regulatory tests from the EU and the EPA, have failed at the first hurdle.